NorESMhub/NorESM/doc/access/download_code.rst

    ./manage_externals/checkout_externals  [this will take one to a few minutes ...]

+this will use the repositories, tags, branches as specified in Externals.cfg (see below for its manipulation=

 **If you run into several SVN-related errors when launching the model, you may want to try to change required=True to required=False for pop2 and ww3 in Externals.cfg.
 POP2 and WW3 are not needed in NorESM2.
 Then try again.**